Spectre M4

 Diagram of the Spectre M4 casket magazine.

 The Spectre M4 is an Italian submachine gun that was produced by the SITES factory in Turin.
 It was designed by Roberto Teppa and Claudio Gritti in the mid-1980s.
 Production in Italy ceased in the year 1997, with the closure of SITES, but proceeded in very small numbers in Switzerland through Greco Sport S.A., a company founded by Gritti, until 2001.
-The Spectre is a compact and light weapon, designed for instant firepower in close combat at short ranges.
-The four models have top-folding buttstocks, and were available with or without a forward handgrip ahead of the magazine housing.
+The Spectre is a compact and light weapon, designed for instant firepower in close quarter combat at short ranges.
+The 4 models have top-folding buttstocks, and were available with or without a forward handgrip ahead of the magazine housing.
 The largely steel Spectre has a polymer overmolded grip, magazine release and safety/selector levers.

 Design details

-The Spectre is a striker-fired blowback firearm operating from a closed bolt.
+The Spectre is a linear-hammer fired blowback firearm operating from a closed bolt.
 The trigger group is double-action with a decocker.

-When the decocker is activated the striker is dropped while a small flap that contacts the firing pin is retracted.
-When the trigger is pulled in the double-action-like mode, the striker is retracted then dropped, firing the gun.
+When the decocker is activated the linear hammer is dropped while a small flap that contacts the firing pin is retracted.
+When the trigger is pulled in the double-action-like mode, the linear hammer is retracted then dropped, firing the gun.
 This allows the shooter to safely carry a round in the chamber and fire immediately as the double-action trigger eliminates the need for cocking prior to shooting.
 A manual safety is provided.
-Unconventional 50-round and 30-round capacity, four-column casket magazines are provided with the Spectre, but it can also use conventional two-column magazines.
+Unconventional 50-round and 30-round capacity, quad-column casket magazines are provided with the Spectre, but it can also use conventional 2-column magazines.